Sublocade 100 mg/0.5 mL solution,extended release subcutaneous syringe

 The dosage is based on your medical condition and response to treatment.

-For the best effect, use this medication regularly.
-To help you remember, it may help to mark your calendar.
+Use this medication regularly to get the most benefit from it.
+To help you remember, mark your calendar with a reminder.
 If you miss a dose, contact your doctor or pharmacist right away.

 If you suddenly stop using this medication, you may have withdrawal symptoms (such as restlessness, watering eyes, runny nose, nausea, sweating, muscle aches).
 To help prevent withdrawal, your doctor may lower your dose slowly.
 Withdrawal is more likely if you have used buprenorphine for a long time or in high doses.
 Tell your doctor or pharmacist right away if you have withdrawal.